 Your landlord can take you to court if you have rent arrears.
 The landlord can ask the court to order you to pay any unpaid rent and evict you from your home.
 You might have to pay court costs as well as the money you owe.

-Alternatively, contact Civil Legal Advice.
-You may be able to get help from their legal advisers if you qualify for Legal Help funding.
-Be prepared to answer questions about your income and savings so the helpline adviser can tell you if you qualify.
+Or contact Civil Legal Advice.
+You may be able to get help from their legal advisers if you qualify for legal aid.

 Act as quickly as possible or your options may be very limited.
 Don't wait until the last minute.

-If you have rent arrears, your landlord could decide to do any of these things:
+If you have rent arrears, your landlord could decide to:

 - negotiate with you to pay back the money you owe